n_build_threads. Controls the number of threads used to build

 observations in the input data.
 Distances should be arranged by column, i.e. a

-observation in the input data is a nearest neighbor of the i
+observation in the input data is a nearest neighbor of the ith observation

 with the distance given by the value of that element.
 Note that this is a